Umuzi-org/ACN-syllabus/content/design-thinking/test/_index.md

 tags:
 - design-thinking
 - design-thinking-sprint
-title: Step 5 - Test
+title: What is design thinking
 ---